-The $\mu$ Vision2 Debugger offers two operating modes that can be selected in the Project/Options for Target phyCORE-167 dialog:
+The μ Vision2 Debugger offers two operating modes that can be selected in the Project/Options for Target phyCORE-XC167 dialog:

 - The Simulator allows PC-based microcontroller simulation of most features of the 166/ST10 microcontroller family without actually having target hardware.
 You can test and debug your embedded application before the hardware is ready. μVision2 simulates a wide variety of peripherals, including the serial port, external I/O, and timers.
-The peripheral set is selected when you select a CPU from the device database for your target. - Advance GDI drivers, like the Keil Monitor 166 interface, allow target-based debugging.
+The peripheral set is selected when you select a CPU from the device database for your target. - Advance GDI drivers, like the Keil Monitor 166 or OCDS Driver for XC16x interface, allow target-based debugging.
 With the Advanced GDI interface you may connect directly to the target hardware.
 Debugging on the target hardware also enables testing peripheral components of the application.